 Each year, Eli would say a blessing (prayer) for Elkanah and Hannah to have more children.
 They ended up having five children to replace Samuel and we are reminded that, throughout the Bible, the number five is associated with the display of grace.

-Now Eli, who was very old, heard about everything his sons were doing to all Israel and how they slept with the women who served at the entrance to the tent of meeting.
+When 'Eli was very old, he heard about everything his sons were doing to all Isra'el, and that they were having sex with the women doing service at the door of the tent of meeting.

 Eli knew about the things that his sons were doing but it seems that sleeping with the women that served was the last straw.
 These "women who served" were a group of women that gathered near the bronze laver and prayed.
 Eli's sons turned them away from prayer to adultery.